ibnuda/fpmortals/manuscript/complete.md

   @deriving(Equal) final case object Baz
 ~~~~~~~~

-But replacing the `scalaz-deriving` version means that compile times get slower.
-This is because the compiler is solving `N` implicit searches for each product
-of `N` fields or coproduct of `N` products, whereas `scalaz-deriving` and
-Magnolia do not.

 Namun, mengganti versi `scalaz-deriving` juga berarti waktu kompilasi akan semakin
 panjang.
 Hal ini disebabkan karena kompilator menyelesaikan pencarian implisit `N`
 untuk tiap produk bidang `N` atau koproduk dari produk `N`.
 Hal semacam ini
 tidak terjadi pada `scalaz-deriving` dan Magnolia.

-Note that when using `scalaz-deriving` or Magnolia we can put the `@deriving` on
-just the top member of an ADT, but for Shapeless we must add it to all entries.

 Harap dicatat saat menggunakan `scalaz-deriving` atau Magnolia, kita dapat
 menuliskan `@deriving` pada bagian atas anggota dari sebuah TDA.
 Shapeless
 meminta perlakuan yang berbeda dengan mengharuskan kita untuk menambahkannya pada
 semua bagian.

-However, this implementation still has a bug: it fails for recursive types **at runtime**, e.g.

 Namun, implementasi ini masih memiliki kutu: kegagalan pada tipe rekursif **saat waktu jalan**, mis.